 - As graduate students, there is a rapidly growing importance for self-directed learning - Software and hardware difficulties and solutions are the sole domain of each student.
-You can do all the projects on a PlayStation 4 w/ screenshots - These are nominally advanced topics - I am excited to discuss new/other topics to cover in the course - We won't always have unassailable experts.
+You can do all the projects on a PlayStation w/ screenshots if you want - These are nominally advanced topics - I am excited to discuss new/other topics to cover in the course - We won't always have unassailable experts.
 So, discussion, and participation by individuals and groups is important